Waynsday/IC_Drivers/README.md

 STM32Cube is an STMicroelectronics original initiative to ease the developers life by reducing efforts, time and cost.

 ## Description
 This repository contains drivers compatible with the STM32F7xx series and requires the use of the STM32CubeIDE for code generation.
+This requires STM32 HAL to use.
+Coded in C.

 ### Tested Compatible Microcontrollers:
 - STM32F765